Ylianst/ESP-IQ2020/documentation/extras.md

 ## Extras

-In this file, I keep extra tips and tricks for the Home Assistant pro's.
+In this file, I keep extra sensors, tips and tricks for the Home Assistant pro's.

 ## Lights Intensity and Color